junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Dean doesn't want to make it so obvious, but his head just tilts enough of an angle to give it all away.

 Sam breathes out.
 "It's about Cas, isn't it?
 You still believe you can bring him back?"
-Dean gives a silent ghosty nod.
+Dean gives a silent ghostly nod.
 "It's been five years, Dean!
 There is no proof or anything giving us any sign that Cas can still *be* brought back!
 You can't possibly make yourself a vengeful spirit just for such a long shot."

 "But it's still a shot.
 So I'll just keep trying."
 Dean snaps, not listening to other things his brother has to say.
 Guess Death is right, being a ghost also limits your attention range, you can only think about one thing.
 And for Dean, that's enough.

-Sam smiles sadder than he saw him that time when they were trying half a dozen pies at the Pie Fest.
+Sam smiles sadder than he saw him that time when they were splitting half a dozen pies at the Pie Fest.

 "Don't you dare salt-and-burn me now."
 Dean reads his face, knowing what's in his mind.
 "I just need a bit more time, that's all."